layanilamani/quran-reader/README.md

 Using following editor, a digital tajweedi quranic text could be generated.
 That was the vision.

-It was workign fine at editing level. but now its not working. so it has issues til this date (10 december, 2020).
+so it has issues til this date (10 december, 2020).

-Saving and opening the quranic text is todo work.
+  1. Saving and opening the quranic text is todo work.
+  2. Tajweed buttons not adding span tag in selection surronding.